kehantan/labbook/docs/assays/mtt.rst

     There are no strict rules for how long the incubation period should be.
 You can try to optimise, or reduce the incubation time if you find 3 hrs is too long.

 #.
-After 3 hrs, remove media.
+After 3 hrs, remove the 96 well plate from incubator.

+    You can observe the 96 well plate under microscope to see the formation of formazan crystals.

 #.
+Remove media along with remaining MTT solution.
+#.
 Add 100 uL of DMSO into each well.
 #.
 Place 96 well plate on shaker and shake for 1 hr.

+    This step is to solubilise the formazan crystal

 #.
 Read absorbance after shaking for 1 hr.

 **Read absorbance**

-Read the absorbance with spectrophotometer.
+Read the absorbance with plate reader.

+**Requires**

+* Plate reader

 **Procedure**